Let’s explore the difference between orangery vs a conservatory?

 Sometimes an orangery would be built as an entirely separate structure away from a main residence, but not so much nowadays.
 Much of the light that passes through an orangery comes via the lantern roof, though it is possible to supply an orangery with a full glass roof.

 Glass and glazing units today are greatly advanced from just a few years ago with the introduction of Argon and coated glass to greatly improve the thermal efficiencies, keeping both warmer in the winter and cooler in the summer.
-So when it comes to glass used the difference between an Orangery and a Conservatory is nil.
+So when it comes to glass used the difference between orangery vs a conservatory is nil.

-So, the difference between an Orangery and a Conservatory?
-Lets look at the Key Orangeries features –
+So, to look at the difference between orangery vs a conservatory – Lets look at the Key Orangeries features –

 - Solid brick pillars